 QUERCIA DELLE CHECCHE

 La Quercia delle Checche is the first green monument in Italy.
 A giant in Val d’Orcia, a patriarch of nature.
-22 meters high, its foliage widens 19 meters horizontally.
-The grandeur of the oak leaves without words, it is nice to stay under its branches and admire its majesty.
+22 meters high, its foliage spreads to 19 meters horizontally.
+The grandeur of the oak leaves one speechless; stay under its branches and admire its majesty.

 CURVE CON I CIPRESSI